hellbox/srob-migration/content/reviews/the-most-thoughtful-obituary-writer-in-all-of-southeastern-alaska.md

-name = "The most thoughtful obituary writer in all of southeastern Alaska" title = "The most thoughtful obituary writer in all of southeastern Alaska" dek = "A new book from a big-hearted obituary writer proves that Alaska isn't all Sarah Palin and wilderness reality shows." type = "Review"facebookauto = "Obituary writer Heather Lende's newest book proves that there's so much more to Alaskan literature than wilderness survival stories." twitterauto = "Heather Lende's newest book proves there's so much more to Alaskan literature than wilderness survival stories." reviews_byline = ["writers/colleen-mondor.md"] reviews_books = ["books/find-the-good.md", "books/-if-you-lived-here-id-know-your-name.md", "books/-take-good-care-of-the-garden-and-the-dogs.md"]
+name = "The most thoughtful obituary writer in all of southeastern Alaska" title = "The most thoughtful obituary writer in all of southeastern Alaska" dek = "A new book from a big-hearted obituary writer proves that Alaska isn't all Sarah Palin and wilderness reality shows." type = "Review" facebookauto = "Obituary writer Heather Lende's newest book proves that there's so much more to Alaskan literature than wilderness survival stories." twitterauto = "Heather Lende's newest book proves there's so much more to Alaskan literature than wilderness survival stories." reviews_byline = ["writers/colleen-mondor.md"] reviews_books = ["books/find-the-good.md", "books/-if-you-lived-here-id-know-your-name.md", "books/-take-good-care-of-the-garden-and-the-dogs.md"]